katanemo/arch/docs/source/guides/function_calling.rst

 Step 2: Configure Prompt Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Map the function to a prompt target, defining the intent and parameters that Arch will extract from the user’s prompt.
+Next, map the function to a prompt target, defining the intent and parameters that Arch will extract from the user’s prompt.
+Specify the parameters your function needs and how Arch should interpret these.

 .. code-block:: yaml
-    :caption: Example Config
+    :caption: Prompt Target Example Configuration

     prompt_targets:
       - name: get_weather